keatinge/cnc-pen-plotter/README.md

 Sophisticated CNC software will also prevent jerkiness by carefully controlling the acceleration, which I didn't end up implementing to save time, but this is definitely something I want to explore in a version 2.
-Instead I have to run the relatively slowly to prevent it from knocking itself out of alignment.
+Instead I have to run the plotter relatively slowly to prevent it from knocking itself out of alignment.

 ### Generating G-Code